Note: Just skip to the end of this post if you just want to read the 12 reasons.

 - Child mortality has fallen in half since 1990

-- People are getting taller, which is a measure of nurtition
+- People are getting taller, which is a measure of nutrition

-- Worldwide battlefield deaths are down 20 fold since 40s
+- Worldwide battlefield deaths are down 20-fold since the 1940s

 - The homicide rate is down half since the 70s